caprover/caprover-website/docs/captain-definition-file.md

                     ]
  }
 ```
-## Convert Dockerfile to captain-definition:
+## Use Dockerfile in captain-definition:

 If you already have a Dockerfile a Dockerfile for your repo, you can reference it in captain-definition file: